sunshineatnoon/Paper-Collection/Dropout.md

 **An interesting and intuitive way to explain why Dropout work**
  > Ten conspiracies each involving five people is probably a better way to create havoc than one big conspiracy that requires fifty people to all play their parts correctly

+#### Reference

+Srivastava, Nitish, et al. "Dropout: a simple way to prevent neural networks from overfitting."
+Journal of Machine Learning Research 15.1 (2014): 1929-1958.